Thursday, October 31, 2024

 A Life at Stake is in the public domain.
 Click here to watch it at the Internet Archive.
 I saw the film for the first time on DVD, but the print quality is much better at the Internet Archive.

 Please note that, at the time that I posted this article, the Internet Archive site was down, the victim of hackers.
-Keep checking to see films there.
+You can get updates by clicking here.

 A lawyer, Sam Pearson, arrives at Shaw’s boardinghouse to talk to him and propose a business deal.
 Pearson already knows about the framed bill.
 Shaw is saving it so he will always have something to rely on, a way out, something he feels he needs after his old business partner gambled away $37,000 and left their lenders (friends and family) high and dry.
 Shaw has some principles: He wants to pay off these debts.